ethz-adrl/towr/README.md

     rosrun towr_examples towr_ipopt_example

-For a more advanced example with interactive keyboard input and ROS visualization launch the file below and then hit 'o' (=optimize)
+For a more advanced [example](towr_ros/src/towr_ros.cc) with interactive keyboard input and ROS visualization launch the file below and then hit 'o' for "optimize"

     roslaunch towr_ros towr_ros.launch